Are Rose Hips Nature’s Wonder Drug?

 — Kathe Fraga (@KatheFraga) January 8, 2017

-- Anti-Inflammatory – Rose hips have also been used to treat minor wounds and skin inflammations.
-German researchers reportedly found rose hips may provide relief to rheumatoid arthritis sufferers.
+- Anti-Inflammatory — Rose hips have also been used to treat minor wounds and skin inflammations.
+German researchers reportedly found that rose hips may provide relief to rheumatoid arthritis sufferers.
 Patients with osteoarthritis have also noted finding some relief and a reduction in swelling after infiltrating rose hips into their daily routine.

-- Antioxidants – Rose hips also possess significant levels of antioxidants; carotenoids, flavonoids, polyphenols, leucoanthocyanins and catechins.
+- Antioxidants — Rose hips also possess significant levels of antioxidants; carotenoids, flavonoids, polyphenols, leucoanthocyanins, and catechins.
 Because of these properties, rose hips are thought by some to be a possible natural cancer and cardiovascular disease preventative.

 When cultivating and harvesting rose hips, never snip off the old flowers.
 They must die naturally before the hips are ready for harvesting.
 Rose hips can be dried naturally in the sun, dehydrated, or frozen for storage without losing their nutrients.
-Do not use a metal container to store the rose hips in due their high content of fruit acids.
+Do not use a metal container to store the rose hips due to their high content of fruit acids.
 Although rose hips are not known to cause any negative medical or allergic reaction, it is always advisable to consult a doctor before using any type of natural medicine.

 [Featured Image by Agrofruti/Shutterstock]